One thing I’ve missed this year is playing “dodge the pedestrian” on the Brooklyn Bridge.

 Best Photo of the Week is personal photography project where I post the best image captured that week.
 The image will be posted at the end of the week.
 That will be a Sunday.
 I can take one or 100 photos for the week but I will post only one, the best one.

-Designated a National Historic Landmark in 1964, the Brooklyn Bridge is a hybrid cable-stayed/suspension bridge that spans the East River and connecting the boroughs of Manhattan and Brooklyn.
-With a length of 1,825.4 m, the bridge is one of the oldest roadway bridges in the United States and was the world's first steel-wire suspension bridge, as well as the first fixed crossing across the East River.
-Designed by German immigrant John Augustus Roebling, the bridge opened May 24, 1883; over 135 years ago!
-The bridge has 6 lanes of roadway with pedestrians and bicycles pathways.
+Designated a National Historic Landmark in 1964, the Brooklyn Bridge is a hybrid cable-stayed/suspension bridge that spans the East River and connects the boroughs of Manhattan and Brooklyn.
+With a length of 1,825.4 m, the bridge is one of the oldest roadway bridges in the United States and was the world's first steel-wire suspension bridge and the first fixed crossing across the East River.
+Designed by German immigrant John Augustus Roebling, the bridge opened on May 24, 1883, over 135 years ago!
+The bridge has six lanes of roadway with pedestrians and bicycle pathways.

-I have photographed these two bridge before so I captured a few long-exposure images and called it a night.
-I made my way, slowly and carefully, back to the park and venture indoors for a cup of camomile tea.
+I have photographed these two bridges before, so I captured a few long-exposure images and called it a night.
+I made my way, slowly and carefully, back to the park and ventured indoors for a cup of camomile tea.
 It was a great day.
-We piled into Loren's white van and Loren drove back through Manhattan to Penn Station and Grand Central Station to drop off the Connecticut members of our group.
-Then it was time for the drive back to Bridgewater.
+We piled into Loren's white van, and Loren drove back through Manhattan to Penn Station and Grand Central Station to drop off the Connecticut members of our group.
+Then, it was time for the drive back to Bridgewater.